khchenTW/khchen-academic/content/post/nwo–jst-project-on-cross-paradigm-computing-awarded/index.md

   focal_point: Smart
   preview_only: false
 ---
 I am happy to share that our NWO–JST project, **“Cross-Paradigm Orchestration of Quantum Computers, Neuromorphic Chips, and Conventional Accelerators,”** has been awarded funding under the joint NWO–JST call for unconventional information processing technologies.

-The project is led by **Prof. dr. Ana-Lucia Varbanescu** from the University of Twente and **Dr. Jens Domke** from RIKEN.
+The project is part of a selective NWO–JST programme, with five projects selected from 18 proposals, and the Dutch side receiving approximately €1.15 million in support from NWO.
+It is led by **Prof. dr. Ana-Lucia Varbanescu** from the University of Twente and **Dr. Jens Domke** from RIKEN.
 I am grateful to be involved as a co-applicant from the University of Twente, together with **Dr. Amir Yousefzadeh**, and our partners from the Netherlands and Japan: **Dr. Farhad Merchant** from the University of Groningen, **Dr. Mohammed Wahib** from RIKEN, **Dr. Guangzhi Tang** from Maastricht University, **Prof. Michihiro Koibuchi** from Keio University, and **Prof. Tomoyuki Miyajima** from Meiji University.

 Modern scientific computing and AI increasingly rely on large-scale computing infrastructure.
 However, conventional CPU- and GPU-based supercomputers alone cannot fully exploit emerging computing paradigms such as quantum processors and brain-inspired neuromorphic chips.
 These technologies promise major performance and energy-efficiency benefits, but integrating them into a coherent and programmable computing system remains a major challenge.